Beans for Babies – Benefits, Precautions and Recipes

-Beans are considered to be a nutritional powerhouse by many, as they are packed with vitamins, minerals, antioxidants, fibre, and protein.
+Beans are considered to be a nutritional powerhouse by many, as they are packed with vitamins, minerals, antioxidants, dietary fibre, and protein.
 The health benefits of beans for your growing baby can be immense.
 Therefore, you may like to include beans in your baby’s diet when he is ready to make his transition from milk to solids.
 It may be wise to restrict the portion size served to babies in the beginning.
 Also, you may want to start with lentils, as they are easier to digest, and then gradually move on to other varieties of beans like black beans, garbanzo, pinto, etc. You can follow some simple recipes wherein the beans can be pureed or mashed when offering beans to your baby for the first time.
+To learn about the tips and tricks and the recipes for beans for babies, continue reading the post.

-Most doctors recommend initiating the shift from only milk to systematic introduction of solids in a baby’s diet when the baby turns 6 months old.
-However, it may not be a great idea to choose beans as a baby’s first solid food, as his immature digestive system might find it hard to break down beans and he is likely to experience flatulence and indigestion.
+So, when can babies eat beans?
+Most doctors recommend initiating the shift from only milk to the systematic introduction of solids in a baby’s diet when the baby turns 6 months old.
+However, it may not be a great idea to choose beans as a baby’s first solid food, as his immature digestive system might find it hard to break down beans, and he is likely to experience flatulence and indigestion.
 You may present beans to your baby when his digestive system is better adapted to accept new solid foods, which can be anytime from 8 months to 1 year old.
 Also, you can refer to your doctor for guidance in case of any lingering doubts.

 Nutritional Profile of Beans